1:9

 She took the elevator, which was transparent and rode along the outside of her building, twisting around the building as it rose.
 She stared at the birds in the night sky against the gray clouds - they flew in circles and had glowing red eyes.

-She entered her flat and saw her younger brother, who was thirteen years old,and was named Nole.
-The boy sat on the floor watching a holographic show from nearly 1,400,000 years ago.
-Every so often he’d say “Ha.”
+She entered her flat and saw her younger brother, who was thirteen years old, and was named Nole.
+The boy sat on the floor watching a holographic show from nearly 2,100,000 years ago.
+Every so often he’d say “Ha” in monotone.
 She fell into the sofa, and gazed at the walls of the room, which were screens like most everything else on the interior of buildings, and constantly shifted images and shapes.
-Right now, they had various abstract, tessellated patterns glowing on them, and then an occasional dog would appear and bark silently, Una became lost in the design and the Golden Retriever’s face.
+Right now, they had various abstract, tessellated patterns glowing on them, and then an occasional dog would appear and bark silently, Vee became lost in the design and a Golden Retriever’s face.

-“How many times have you watched that show?” said Una, not looking at her brother, still staring at the walls.
+“How many times have you watched that show?” said Vee , not looking at her brother, still staring at the walls.
 “Even I know the words to it.”

 “What’s it matter to you?” said Nole, who was lying belly first on the floor with his head on his hands.
 The floor had thin glowing lines in various grid-like formations, and the lights seemed to chase each other.